exhaustined/light-engine/README.md

 * Reflect: Left-click to toggle reflections
 * Rotate: Space to rotate the light rays for some trippy effects :)
 * Increase/decrease rays: Use the scroll wheel to change the ray count

+# Installation
+You will need Python and the pygame library

+Install pygame `pip install pygame`